MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/error_handling.md

 ```

 ## GraphQL
-In GraphQL, an application should lead with several error mechanisms:
+In GraphQL, an application should deal with several error mechanisms:

 * **HTTP errors**: On the one hand, it needs to manage HTTP errors as in any other Web API.
 This can be for example when there is a network problem and the server is not reachable.
 * **GraphQL server errors**: On the other, the GraphQL server should be able to report errors to the client.
 If the user provides an invalid input, this will be reported as a GraphQL error.